• Skip to primary navigation

 Pro Tips

-2. This is generally a rub for ribs, but you can use it anywhere that a dry rub is needed.
+6. This is generally a rub for ribs, but you can use it anywhere a dry rub is needed, like pulled pork or chicken.

-3. There is very little sugar in this rub, so don't pack it on as much as the high sugar rubs.
+7. This rub has very little sugar, so don't pack it on as much as the high-sugar rubs.

-4. There is also a large amount of salt between the seasoning salt and regular salt in the recipe.
-I normally skip about half the normal salt, and use coarse salt that cuts it even more.
+8. There is also a large amount of salt between the seasoning salt and regular salt in the recipe.
+I usually use half the salt and coarse salt that cuts it even more.

-5. This will keep fresh in tightly closed containers up to 6 months.
+9. This will keep fresh in tightly closed containers for up to 6 months.
+More storage tips in the post.

 To adjust the recipe size: